 With so much of SEO relying on your experience and best judgment, there’s no better way to learn SEO than by doing it for yourself.
 Following this guide, you’ll learn how to use the best free SEO tools to perform foundational tasks like keyword research, on-page optimization, and backlink building.
 You won’t be an expert overnight, but becoming familiar with these tools and what you can accomplish with them will help you rank for profitable keywords, boost your site’s organic traffic, and introduce you to what you can achieve on your website with a knowledge of SEO.

 1. Research Keyword Ideas with SpyFu

 Keyword research is the most basic SEO task you’ll need to do because keywords are the heart of how search engines work.
 When someone performs a search, Google matches their search intent with a keyword and pulls up relevant pages that rank for it.
 When planning your content, you’ll need to decide which keywords you want your page to rank for so that it’s being seen by the people you want to attract to your website.

 SpyFu’s Keyword Research Tool will help you find the best potential keywords you can use for your new pages by telling you how many searchers search for a keyword each month (volume) and how hard it’ll be to rank for it (keyword difficulty).
-Although SpyFu is a paid tool, it does allow for free use, only limiting the number of keyword ideas you’ll see in each search.
+Although SpyFu is a paid tool, it does allow for free use as long as you'd like, only limiting the number of keyword ideas you’ll see in each search.

 Start by heading over to the Related Keywords Tool.
 If you have an existing page or a specific idea of what you want to create, type in what you think people would search for to find it.
 For example, if you’re a design company creating a page on logo design, you might search for “examples of logo design.”
 If you’re not sure yet what your page will be about, keep your search broad, like “logos” or “design.”